 Learn how dynamic mobilization exercises activate and strengthen the horse's muscles for increased strength and flexibility.

 Few equestrians have had a career riding without suffering from injuries, some serious.
-Read to learn more about equine-related injuries and why helmets are protective, but experience isn't.
+Learn more about equine-related injuries and why helmets are protective, but experience isn't.

 Read to learn why horsemen often use the technique called "interval training" to help provide a winning edge in equine performance.